 From producer Edgar Wright and director Joe Cornish (The Kid Who Would Be King) comes a violent, thrilling and exciting sci-fi spectacle.
 Despite a smaller budget, the film manages to create an incredibly entertaining film with a variety of brilliant effects.
 All equalling to a super enjoyable British thrill-ride.

-Plot Summary: An unlucky women and a tough teenage gang in South London attempt to defend their block of flats from an invasion of savage alien creatures which fall from the sky in large meteorites.
+Plot Summary: After an unlucky women is mugged by a tough teenage gang in South London, they reluctantly agree to work together to defend their block of flats when an invasion of savage alien creatures fall from the sky in large meteorites.

 After I first heard about this film’s plot, it’s fair to say I went into my initial viewing with intrigued yet cautious, as I genuinely didn’t know what to expect.
 After watching, I was very surprised that the film was more than just a simple science fiction thriller, as the film is not only very tense during some scenes, but also funny, and even somewhat thought-provoking at points.
 Having themes of racism, crime and abandonment.
 Most of the action in the film is also very well-executed, not being overly edited, or shot with too much hand-held camera (unlike many action films or thrillers today).
 The film also manages to keep a really fast pace throughout, only ever having small breaks in between action scenes to develop the characters and give the audience a quick breather.